 Tolu was recognized by the World Economic Forum as one of 15 Women Changing the World in 2015.
 She is a member of the Board of Directors of USAIM for IOM, the United States based non-profit partner of IOM, the UN Migration Agency and serves as an Advisors to the social impact investment platform, BRAVA Investments.
 She is also a founding board member of the United We Dream Network and co-founder of Welcome.us and Immigrant Heritage Month.

-She currently serves on the World Economic Forum’s Global Future Council on the Future of Migration and co-chairs the Mobile Minds Project - an innovative initiative advancing cross-border remote working as a 21st century alternative to physical migration.
+She currently serves on the World Economic Forum’s Global Future Council on the Future of Migration and co-chairs the Mobile Minds - an innovative initiative advancing cross-border remote working as a 21st century alternative to physical migration.
 She made the World Economic Forum’s list of outstanding women entrepreneurs, focusing her attention on international migration issues and access to opportunity for all people.

 In 2015, Tolu joined 26 CEOs, Executives, Olympians, Activists, and other inspiring women to walk the runway at designer Carrie Hammer's New York Fashion Week show featuring "Role Models Not Runway Models."